-The next thing I knew, I was in a 12-seater van with 7 other guests making our way to Fremantle day trip, looking hopeless but absolutely forward to soak up the city in a quick guided tour.
+The next thing I knew, I was in a 12-seater van with 7 other guests making our way to Fremantle day trip, looking hopeless but absolutely forward to soaking up the city in a quick guided tour.
 I booked my Fremantle day trip with Aussie Perth Tours, the same tour company I did a day trip to Pinnacles with, a couple of days ago.

 After quickly picking up all the guests, our guide, Tony, kicked off our Fremantle day trip with a quick introduction about Fremantle.
-Famous for its port, which technically is Western Australia’s one of the biggest, Fremantle came into the tourism radar after hosting America’s Cup in 1987.
+Famous for its port, which technically is Western Australia’s one of biggest, Fremantle came into the tourism radar after hosting America’s Cup in 1987.
 Buildings were restored, cafes opened and the restaurant scene improved incredibly.
 In January 2012, the ISAF Sailing World Championships brought Fremantle into the news again.

 But a fancy appearance and the many modern-day events are not what makes Fremantle popular.
-Its colonial-style buildings and a rich history are the reason.
+Its colonial-style buildings and rich history are the reason.
 As soon as you start with your Fremantle tour and walk along its many intermingled streets in the city centre, you literally go back in time.
-Every street unwinds its own version a sublime selection of historic buildings, that are now pubs or hotels or fast-food restaurants.
+Every street unwinds its own version of a sublime selection of historic buildings, that are now pubs or hotels or fast-food restaurants.

-If you want to imagine the pioneer life as soon as you enter the city, head straight to the West End, particularly the Cappuccino Strip, which is a busy cosmopolitan mix of cafes, restaurants, and pubs, with one thing in common — their buildings dating back to 18th and 19th century.
-Famous for Italian influence of pizza and pasta, and the state’s best coffee, Cappuccino Strip is the center of Fremantle’s entertainment precinct.
+Suppose you want to imagine the pioneer life as soon as you enter the city.
+In that case, head straight to the West End, particularly the Cappuccino Strip, which is a busy cosmopolitan mix of cafes, restaurants, and pubs, with one thing in common — their buildings dating back to the 18th and 19th centuries.
+Famous for the Italian influence of pizza and pasta, and the state’s best coffee, Cappuccino Strip is the center of Fremantle’s entertainment precinct.

-Another highlight in the town is the Fremantle Markets, popular for its fresh and local produce, the many souvenir shops, and a great cozy atmosphere.
+Another highlight in the town is the Fremantle Markets, popular for its fresh and local produce, the many souvenir shops, and the great cosy atmosphere.

 Moving forward, there are over 3000 heritage-listed properties in the Fremantle area, with most of them retaining their classical facade, contrasting with the modern slopes of the neighboring buildings, and building a timeless balance between the old and the new.